 The song that made me basically fall in love with Mokoma is the first song!
 After the initial feedback noise, we are treated to one of the best thrash metal songs ever.
 What makes Mokoma a better band than others from Finland such as Airdash and Hateframe?
 Mokoma has riffs that WORK very well!

 How Does it feel to Listen to Mokoma's 3rd Album in 2021 and Beyond?

-Note: since it is now 2018, your question may be how does Kurimus feel as an album in terms of thrash metal?
+Note: since it is now 2020, your question may be how does Kurimus feel as an album in terms of thrash metal?
 It is definitely very high energy as a thrash metal album and even the repetitive Takatalvi which lyrically is about a winter lasting so long that it can really wear out a person’s spirit is a good song.
 Where is the spring that he was waiting for?
 This Half is a song that lyrically is about a man that wants to escape the side of hate and focus on going to a side of the world that is calmer and more peaceful.
 How about this for a thrash metal band?
 Lyrics about advocating a more peaceful place are something that I would be in favor of!
 Kurimus is an album that deserves nothing less than a 90 point rating out of 100 even in 2019!
 Here is a more expanded review of the album Kurimus!